DuPage County Monkeypox Case Summary as of September 28, 2022

 Since May 14, 2022, clusters of monkeypox cases have been reported in several countries that don’t normally have monkeypox.
 On May 20, 2022, the CDC issued a Health Advisory regarding recent cases in the United States.

-Monkeypox is typically endemic to parts of central and west Africa, and people can be exposed through bites or scratches from rodents and small mammals, preparing wild game, or having contact with an infected animal or possibly animal products.
+Monkeypox is typically endemic to parts of central and west Africa.
+People can be exposed through bites or scratches from rodents and small mammals, preparing wild game, or having contact with an infected animal or possibly animal products.

 - Muscle aches and backache